ygorcosta/wedeploy.com/ui/src/pages/docs/email/getting-started.md

 ## Introduction

-Our email service enables you to send customized emails to your users and check on their status with just a few lines of code.
+Our Email service enables you to send customized emails to your users and check on their status with just a few lines of code.

 </article>